Have you ever looked in the mirror and asked why my foundation looks dry and flaky?

-As a professional Makeup artist, I truly recommend always setting your foundation with powder even if you have dry skin.
+As a professional Makeup artist, I highly recommend always setting your foundation with powder even if you have dry skin.

 We just want to add the right amount of powder depending on the skin type.

 Just take a little amount of setting powder to set your foundation and add more to your problem areas, depending on where you tend to be oily.

 #9 You are using too much powder

 Try only using one layer of setting powder to ensure a dewier and natural look for your face!

-NOTE: If you have/use a powder foundation, we are not using it to set our liquid foundation!
-This type of thick powder foundation is to use it by itself (without a liquid foundation) OR to retouch your foundation after hours.
+WHY?
+This type of thick powder foundation is to be used it by itself (without a liquid foundation) OR to retouch your foundation after hours.

-If you use a liquid or cream foundation, It is essential to always set your foundation with a translucent not-heavy powder like this one and use a powder foundation only to retouch your makeup.
+If you use a liquid or cream foundation, It is essential to always set your foundation with a translucent, not-heavy powder like this one and use a powder foundation only to retouch your makeup.